WPML, qTranslate X or Polylang – The Three Most Popular Multilingual WordPress Plugins Compared (2019)

 If you want to use Polylang to create a multilingual ecommerce store, then you’ll need to either upgrade to the premium Polylang Pro or purchase the Polylang for WooCommerce add-on.

 The higher priced WPML CMS license includes full support for translating all aspects of your WooCommerce-powered online store for $79.
-There is a free third-party WooCommerce multilingual plugin available for WPML, but it has mixed reviews from users.
+There’s also a free third-party WooCommerce multilingual plugin available for WPML, although it has mixed reviews from users.

 Documentation and Support

-The free version of Polylang is not supported through the forums at the WordPress Plugin Directory.
-Instead, you’ll need to upgrade to the Pro version to qualify for support from the plugin team.
-Like qTranslate X, the online documentation for Polylang doesn’t compare favorably to that of WPML.
+The free version of Polylang isn’t supported by the developers through the forums in the WordPress Plugin Directory, although you can ask the user community questions there.
+For help from the plugin creators, you’ll need to upgrade to the Pro version to qualify for support.
+Like WPML, there’s a good amount of online documentation available for Polylang.

 Overall, each of these three plugins does an excellent job of giving you the ability to create a multilingual WordPress website*.

-They each support a large number of languages and allow you to upload additional language files to expand your options.
+When it comes to choosing between WPML and Polylang, both plugins support a large number of languages and allow you to upload additional language files to expand your options.
 Each plugin can detect the language of your visitor’s browser and automatically display your content in that language (provided you’ve already translated your content into that language).
-All plugins also give you the option of displaying language switchers on the front end of your site.
+They also give you the option of displaying language switchers on the front end of your site.

 These multilingual plugins work in slightly different ways and offer varying levels of functionality.
 However, overall, the end result is the same.
 If set up correctly, they will allow your visitors to view your content in the translated languages.

-When it comes to recommending a plugin, WPML is generally easier to use than the other two, and is by far the most powerful option.
-The fact that you get access to email support as part of your purchase makes it the recommended choice for important sites, more complicated projects, or those who prefer having someone to turn to should any problems arise.
+When it comes to recommending a plugin, WPML is generally easier to use than the competition, and is the most powerful option.
+The fact that you get access to email support as part of your purchase makes it the recommended choice for important sites, more complicated projects or those who prefer having someone to turn to should any problems arise.
 With prices starting at $29, it will be the preferred option for many readers.

-Polylang and qTranslate X are both good free options if you don’t need the extra features and functionality or access to premium support.
-In my opinion, of the two Polylang slightly edges ahead because you have the option of upgrading to the Pro version to unlock extra features and gain access to the support channels should your needs grow.
+Polylang is a good free option if you don’t need the extra features and functionality or access to premium support.
+One appealing aspect of Polylang is that you can start translating your site for free, with the option of upgrading to the Pro version to unlock extra features and gain access to the support channels should your needs grow.
 However, at €99 (about $110), it’s the most expensive way to go when compared with the fully featured WPML $79 Multilingual CMS option.

 In short, if you have the budget, WPML will likely be your best bet.
 It has more features and the price includes access to the support team.
-However, if you’re looking for a free multilingual plugin, both qTranslate X and Polylang are both more than capable options.
-Simply choose the one that most closely meets your own requirements.
+However, if you’re looking for a free multilingual plugin, Polylang is a good option.
+Unfortunately, it’s not possible to recommend qTranslate X or XT right now, due to an uncertain future.

 *Note: Because of the added footprint and potential weight any such plugin will add to a website with thousands of posts/pages, if you’re looking to make a sizeable website multilingual, be sure to do a little additional research before jumping in.